oecAllis/ediConn/README.md

 This module includes three parts.
 The fundamental setting and project library is controlled by Allis.

 - 315 edi parser
-- ftp folder scan and archive: sftp client sample is in conn folder
+- ftp folder scan and archive: sftp client sample is in conn folder. enter ftp entry, ls to find out vendor lists. find out how many edi files that need to be handled. for each vendor, cd vendor/Inbound/EDI315, ls to get edi file lists for this vendor. archive all edi files in that folder and download it to local, extract.
+If all edi files in that folder handled properly, check whether edi files has changed. if not, move archive to archived folder and delete all If additional one has added, then keep it and remove remaining.
 - different format in-out (fixed length and edi/xml output): fixed length see parser/text folder

 ## Package Structure